Remington-Rand EDC-III Desktop Calculator

 Keyboard Coil Circuit Board

 The keyboard assembly consists of a heavy-gauge sheetmetal plate that serves as a backbone that contains the keyswitches, and two circuit boards stacked one atop another below the keys.
-The Hall-effect board contains the coil windings and transistor amplifiers, and is located underneath the keyboard plate, with the encoding board mounted beneath the Hall-effect board.
+One board contains the coil windings and transistor amplifiers, and is located underneath the keyboard plate, with the encoding board mounted on top of this circuit board.

 Keyboard Encoding Circuit Board